h-decor

 One of the main perks of gas heaters is their speed, especially useful in colder areas or for infrequently used pools.
 But they do have downsides.
 They might not last as long as electric heaters and can be less efficient, leading to higher running costs.
 Plus, they have specific safety and venting requirements.
 Regular check-ups are essential, especially during peak swimming times.

-What is Electric Pool Heaters?
+What are Electric Pool Heaters?

 Often called heat pumps, electric pool heaters are efficient, long-lasting, and eco-friendly.
 They don’t create heat but capture warmth from the air around them.
 The heater pulls in air, which passes over a coil containing a special refrigerant.
 This refrigerant turns the heat into a gas, which a compressor then amplifies.
 Finally, a heat exchanger transfers this heat to the pool water.